 They may also begin to show other neurological or psychiatric symptoms, such as poor coordination, confusion and convulsions.

 Diagnosing sleeping sickness before the second stage of the disease is difficult due to the non-specific symptoms of the early stage.

 Once the parasite is detected, a painful lumbar puncture must be made to examine the patient’s cerebrospinal fluid.

 This will determine the stage of the disease and the appropriate treatment.

-MSF is currently responsible for the efficient supply and distribution of all sleeping sickness drugs used in the world today.
-Prevention efforts such as vector control are crucial to our efforts to keep sleeping sickness at bay.
+Prevention efforts, such as vector control, are crucial to our efforts to keep sleeping sickness at bay.
 However, exhaustive screenings require a major investment in human and material resources.

 In 2018, MSF treated 80 people for sleeping sickness.